aashi-121/Week_8_Assignment/README.md

-Assignment week _8

 # NYC Yellow Taxi Data Analysis using PySpark

 """
-Objective:
+## 📌 Objective:
 Load NYC Yellow Taxi Trip Data into Azure Data Lake / Blob Storage / Databricks, extract it into a PySpark DataFrame.
 Perform the following queries using PySpark:

+### 🔍 Questions:
-Query 1: Add a column named as "Revenue" into the dataframe which is the sum of the below columns:
+**Query 1**: Add a column named as **"Revenue"** into the dataframe which is the sum of the below columns:
-- fare_amount
+• fare_amount
-- extra
+• extra
-- mta_tax
+• mta_tax
-- improvement_surcharge
+• improvement_surcharge
-- tip_amount
+• tip_amount
-- tolls_amount
+• tolls_amount
-- total_amount
+• total_amount

-Query 2: Increasing count of total passengers in New York City by area.
+**Query 2**: Increasing count of total passengers in New York City by area.

-Query 3: Real-time average fare/total earning amount earned by 2 vendors.
+**Query 3**: Real-time average fare / total earning amount earned by 2 vendors.

-Query 4: Moving count of payments made by each payment mode.
+**Query 4**: Moving count of payments made by each payment mode.

-Query 5: Highest two gaining vendors on a particular date with number of passengers and total distance.
+**Query 5**: Highest two gaining vendors on a particular date with number of passengers and total distance.

-Query 6: Most number of passengers between a route of two locations.
+**Query 6**: Most number of passengers between a route of two locations.

-Query 7: Top pickup locations with most passengers in last 5/10 seconds (simulated).
+**Query 7**: Top pickup locations with most passengers in last 5/10 seconds (simulated).
 """

+# -----------------------------------------
-# Step 1: Setup & Data Load
+# Step 1: ⚙️ Setup & Data Load
+# -----------------------------------------

 from pyspark.sql import SparkSession

 spark = SparkSession.builder \